Federal judge again blocks National Guard deployment to Oregon

 Trump said Sunday he hadn't seen the judge's order, but that "that judge ought to be ashamed of themselves."

-Despite the judge's ruling, Guard members were en route to Oregon, according to California Gov. Gavin Newsom.
-He said in a post on X that the Trump administration had sent 300 California National Guard personnel to the state's northern neighbor.
+Despite the judge's ruling, Guard members began traveling to Oregon, according to California Gov. Gavin Newsom.
+He said in a post on X on Sunday that the Trump administration had sent 300 California National Guard personnel to the state's northern neighbor.

 "They are on their way there now," Newsom wrote.
 "We are taking this fight back to court.
 The public cannot stay silent in the face of such reckless and authoritarian conduct by the President of the United States."

-Kotek said on Sunday that 101 California Guard members arrived on Saturday in Oregon and more were on their way.
-"This action appears to [be] intentional to circumvent yesterday's ruling by a federal judge," she said in a statement.
+Kotek said that 101 California Guard members arrived on Saturday in Oregon and more were on their way.

+Later on Sunday, Newsom praised the judge's decision blocking the California troop deployment.
+"We just won in court — again," he wrote in a post on X. "Trump's abuse of power won't stand."

 Gigi Douban and Tom Bowman contributed reporting.